 Beginners Magazine

-The latest (September 2025) edition of Steve Harris' magazine has just hit the website - to have a browse, click here:
+The latest (December 2025) edition of Steve Harris' magazine is now available - to have a browse, click here:

 Speaker meetings start at 7.30pm and are held at The Fair Close Centre, Newtown Road, Newbury: RG14 7BH. (click here for a map and further details of the session's meetings).

-We also offer an ICS Calendar file of all the meetings (main & beginners) of the session to add to your phone or email client.
-A new one for the 2025 season will be ready shortly and we'll confirm on the website when it is:
+We also offer an IC Calendar file of all the meetings (main & beginners) of the session to add to your phone or email client.
+The new one for 2025-2026 can be downloaded here.

 Recent meetings: